Coffee Is Good For You

 - A Japanese study in 2010 revealed that coffee consumption exerted a protective effect against type 2 diabetes.
 (7) Researchers have also found that coffee doubles glucose intake, which will greatly reduce blood glucose levels.

 - Higher coffee and caffeine intake are associated with a lower risk of Parkinson’s disease.
-(8) In fact, coffee is so preventative against Parkinson’s that drug companies are designing experimental drugs that mimic coffee’s benefits to your brain.
+(8) In fact, it is so preventative against Parkinson’s that drug companies are designing experimental drugs that mimic coffee’s benefits to your brain.
 (9)

-- A study conducted by the University of South Florida and the University of Miami and published in the Journal of Alzheimer’s Disease in 2012 found that drinking two to three cups of coffee a day may help elderly people with memory problems delay the onset of Alzheimer’s by two to four years.
+- A study conducted by the University of South Florida and the University of Miami and published in the Journal of Alzheimer’s Disease in 2012 found that drinking two to three cups a day may help elderly people with memory problems delay the onset of Alzheimer’s by two to four years.
 (10) (11) Caffeine itself may help ease cognitive decline and lower your risk of developing Alzheimer’s disease by blocking inflammation in the brain.
 (12)

-- A large meta-analysis of more than 2 million adults found that drinking one cup of coffee a day was associated with a 20% reduced risk of developing hepatocellular carcinoma (HCC), a type of liver cancer.
+- A large meta-analysis of more than 2 million adults found that drinking one cup a day was associated with a 20% reduced risk of developing hepatocellular carcinoma (HCC), a type of liver cancer.
 Drinking two cups of caffeinated coffee per day was linked to a 35% reduced HCC risk.
 In fact, the more coffee people drink, the lower their HCC risk.
-(13) Coffee contains many antioxidants and phenolic compounds that may play crucial roles in cancer prevention, particularly liver cancer and chronic liver disease.
+(13) It contains many antioxidants and phenolic compounds that may play crucial roles in cancer prevention, particularly liver cancer and chronic liver disease.

 - A large 2011 study of nearly 50,000 men found that men who drank six cups of coffee per day had 60% lower risk of lethal prostate cancer, and those who drank three cups per day had a 30% lower risk.
 (14)